sunixzs/Lightbox/README.md

 ## ChangeLog

-### 0.0.0 initial beta version
+### 0.0.0 initial version
 Tested some stuff, but not all.
+Should work in all major browsers (01/2018).

+Tested in:
+* Mozilla Firefox 57
+* Google Chrome 63
+* Apple Safari 11 on Desktop
+* Apple Safari iOS 11 on iPad and iPhone
+* Microsoft Internet Explorer 11
+* Microsoft Internet Explorer 10
+* Microsoft Edge 16

 ## Requirements
 * Dragdealer for multiple items in lightbox (https://github.com/skidding/dragdealer)